agashokkumar/NodeJS-Unleashed-Comprehensive-Guide/README.md

  - URL: The url module helps in parsing and manipulating URLs.
  - Util: The util module provides various utility functions for working with objects, formatting strings, and handling errors.
 These are just a few examples of key modules in Node.js.
 The Node.js ecosystem is continually evolving, and developers can find a wide range of modules to solve various problems and streamline application development.

+# Node Package Manager (NPM): Simplifying Package Management in Node.js Projects

+- Node Package Manager (NPM) is an integral part of the Node.js ecosystem.
+- As a package manager, it handles the installation, updating, and removal of libraries, packages, and dependencies within Node.js projects.
+- With NPM, developers can conveniently extend their Node.js applications by integrating various frameworks, libraries, utility modules, and more.
+- By employing simple commands like npm install package-name, developers can effortlessly incorporate packages into their Node.js projects.
+- Additionally, NPM enables the specification of project dependencies in the package.json file, streamlining application sharing and distribution processes alongside its required dependencies.

 ## How to create an Express Node.js application
 ```